chaunceygardiner/weewx-loopdata/README.md

    page can fetch the file with a relative URL.

 1. In your page, give an id to each HTML element that should show a value.
-   The simplest convention, used by the sample skin, is to make the id the json key itself:
+   The simplest convention is to make the id the json key itself:

    ```html
    Outside Temperature: <span id="current.outTemp"></span>